 Next, let’s talk about hard skills sets and areas of expertise to include in your resume content!

 When writing your resume, you will want to focus on and incorporate your hard skill sets.
-Hard skills are those that apply specifically to your job or professional characteristics.
+Hard skills, known as tangible skills, are those that apply specifically to your job you will be performing.
 For instance, if you are looking for a job in sales and marketing, hard skills may include:

 Global Economy Penetration